apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/scraping_the_data.md

 ## [](#next) Next up

 And that's it for the basics of crawling.
 But don't leave just yet.
-As promised, in the [next chapter]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}) we will rewrite the scraper using a proper scraping library.
+As promised, in the [next lesson]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}) we will rewrite the scraper using a proper scraping library.
 It will make development much faster and the scraper more robust.